 Fig. 2 The regression problem viewed as vector projection in n-dimensional space

-We can salvage a solution to this problem as follows.
-Find the vector yhat that lies in the plane defined by the vectors 1 and x such that its distance from the vector y is shortest.
-Geometrically we can obtain yhat by dropping a perpendicular from y onto the plane defined by 1 and x.
+by dropping a perpendicular from y onto the plane defined by 1 and x.
 Algebraically we do this by projecting the vector y onto this plane, a feat that is accomplished by premultiplying y by an appropriate projection matrix.
 The components of the coefficient vector β are obtained as follows.

-and the projected vector yhat is given by
+and the projected vector is given by

-where projection matrix is the desired projection matrix.
+where is the desired projection matrix.

 Interestingly this solution obtained using projection matrices is identical to the ordinary least squares (OLS) solution.
 So, we get the same answer to the regression problem regardless of whether we view it as a calculus minimization problem or a vector projection problem.
 Either way finding the coefficients of the regression equation is a straight-forward mathematical problem with a well-defined solution.